 The accounting treatment of subsequent changes in the fair value of the contingent consideration depends on whether the contingent consideration is classified as equity or as a liability.
 If the contingent consideration is in the form of equity, the acquirer does not remeasure the fair value of the contingency at each reporting date until the contingency is resolved.
 When the contingency is settled, the change in fair value is reflected in the equity accounts.
-If the contingent consideration is in the form of a liability, the acquirer measures the fair value of the contingency at each reporting date until the contingency is resolved.
+If the contingency at each reporting date until the fair value of the contingency at each reporting date until the contingency is resolved.
 Changes in the fair value of the contingent consideration are reported as a gain or loss in earnings, and the liability is also adjusted.
-[12]
+(ASC 805-30)